-This policy applies to all employees of the Iress group (together “Iress”) including agency workers, contractors or self-employed contractors.
+This policy applies to all employees of the Iress group (Iress) including part-time and casual employees, officers, agency workers, contractors and suppliers and their employees (where relevant) and is subject to applicable laws as they apply to the local Iress entity.
 A copy of this policy is available on Iress’ website.

 This policy details how people may report any instances they identify in the workplace which they have reasonable grounds to suspect represent inappropriate, unethical, illegal or fraudulent conduct (Reportable Conduct).
 The aims of this policy are:

 a) to encourage people to report any suspected Reportable Conduct as soon as possible, with the knowledge that their concerns will be taken seriously, appropriately investigated, and that their confidentiality will be respected;

 b) to provide people with guidance as to how to raise those concerns; and